bergano65/azure-docs.ru-ru/articles/storage/common/storage-auth-aad-rbac-portal.md

 ---
-title: Использование портал Azure для управления правами доступа Azure AD к данным BLOB-объектов и очередей с помощью RBAC в службе хранилища Azure | Документация Майкрософт
+title: Use the Azure portal to manage Azure AD access rights to blob and queue data with RBAC - Azure Storage | Microsoft Docs
-description: Используйте управление доступом на основе ролей (RBAC) из портал Azure, чтобы назначить доступ к контейнерам и очередям субъектам безопасности. Служба хранилища Azure поддерживает встроенные и настраиваемые роли RBAC для проверки подлинности с помощью Azure AD.
+description: Use role-based access control (RBAC) from the Azure portal to assign access to containers and queues to security principals.
+Azure Storage supports built-in and custom RBAC roles for authentication via Azure AD.
 services: storage
 author: tamram
 ms.service: storage